cacilhas/montegasppa/_source/posts/2021-09-24-atypical-school.md

 reality, her particular truth cannot be confronted, and the facts must be discarded.

-It looks like I’m complaining in vain, assaulting a single person’s honor.
+It looks like I’m complaining in vain, assaulting a single person’s honour.
 Contrariwise I’m drawing a **culture scenery**.

 In Brazil, social inclusion is taken as **welfarism**; expertise is synonymous